Columbus State University Libraries

 Weeding and Maintenance

 The government documents collection is maintained in accordance with the guidelines in the Legal Requirements and Program Regulations of the FDLP and the Georgia State Plan for federal depository libraries in Georgia.
-CSU Libraries strives to provide a piece level record of all depository materials entrusted to the library in the ILS.
+CSU Libraries strives to provide a piece-level record of all depository materials entrusted to the library in the ILS.
 All government documents are marked with the depository/date stamp and the SuDoc classification number.
-Government documents are timely processed and made accessible to library patronage without unreasonable delay.

-Superceded documents are withdrawn and discarded routinely.
-Certain select superceded documents are retained for collection continuity and research purposes.
+Superseded documents are withdrawn and discarded routinely.
+Certain select superseded documents are retained for collection continuity and research purposes.

 Items determined to have lost their relevancy due to the passage of time or items available freely online and not deemed desirable in tangible format are weeded and discarded in accordance with the Georgia State Plan for federal depository libraries in Georgia.

-Worn and damaged documents are evaluated for replacement, substitution with an online copy or withdrawal.
+Worn and damaged documents are evaluated for repair, substitution with an online copy, or withdrawal.

 Access